/ Who we are

 Ian then spent a five year period from 2004 Training and Auditing on all current HSSE Industry issues within the Shell Fleet before coming ashore in 2009.
 In 2010 he worked in Dubai alongside the Royal Navy, where he was the first Merchant Navy Liaison Officer to the UKMTO.

 He held the role of Technical Security Advisor in OCIMF for two years from February 2011 and in June 2013 changed focus to the Nautical Advisor role within the OCIMF Secretariat.
-Ian works as an independent maritime consultant from January 2016.
+Ian has worked as an independent maritime consultant from January 2016.

 Ian was awarded the Merchant Navy Medal for Meritorious Service in October 2018.